rohitkjohnedu/my_yade/doc/sphinx/HighPrecisionReal.rst

 LAPACK compatibility with high precision types
 ----------------------------------------------

+.. _HPdebugging:

 Debugging
 ===========================================

 High precision is still in the experimental stages of implementation.
 Some errors may occur during use.
 Not all of these errors are caught by the checks and tests.
+Following examples may be instructive:

-An important example is `trying to use const references to Vector3r members <https://gitlab.com/yade-dev/trunk/-/merge_requests/406>`__ - a type of problem with results in a segmentation fault during runtime.
+1. Trying to `use const references to Vector3r members <https://gitlab.com/yade-dev/trunk/-/merge_requests/406>`__ - a type of problem with results in a segmentation fault during runtime.
+2. A part of python code `does not cooperate with mpmath <https://gitlab.com/yade-dev/trunk/-/merge_requests/414>`__ - the checks and tests do not cover all lines of the python code (yet), so more errors like this one are expected.

 The most flexibility in debugging is with ``long double`` type, because a special file :ysrc:`lib/high-precision/ThinRealWrapper.hpp` was written for that.
 A couple of ``#defines`` were introduced there to help debugging more difficult problems:

 1. ``YADE_IGNORE_IEEE_INFINITY_NAN`` - it can be used to detect all occurrences when ``NaN`` or ``Inf`` are used.
 Also it is recommended to use this define when compiling yade with ``-Ofast`` flag, without  ``-fno-associative-math -fno-finite-math-only -fsigned-zeros``
 2. ``YADE_WRAPPER_THROW_ON_NAN_INF_REAL`` or ``YADE_WRAPPER_THROW_ON_NAN_INF_COMPLEX`` in :ysrc:`lib/high-precision/ThinComplexWrapper.hpp` - can be useful for debugging when calculations go all wrong for unknown reason.